Roberto Zola (vocals, guitar)

 Famiglia degli Ortega for some concerts in the USA.

-Ennio Cinguino (who had played in the 60's with New Blues) and Alfredo Garone still play in the piano-bar circuit.
+Ennio Cinguino (who had played in the 60's with I New Blues) and Alfredo Garone kept playing in the piano-bar circuit.

 |Odissea||RiFi (RDZ ST 14228)||1973||gatefold laminated cover with inner|